Life on the Grand Portage

-As the American Revolution drew to a close in the East, traders at this Lake Superior outpost were busy minting the
+As the American Revolution drew to a close in the East, traders at this Lake Superior outpost were busy minting the interior's first millionaires.

 It was the crossroads of a continent, the place where voyageurs laden with goods from Montreal met voyageurs laden with beaver pelts from the Canadian wilderness.